Have you seen our exciting new library? Click below to see some photos!

 Celebrating Achievements in Reading and Writing:

 Reading at home is rewarded with special stamps in Reading Records and Planners, as well as certificates and badges.
-Here is the progression of certificates and badges that the children can earn:
+Here is the progression of certificates and badges that the pupils can earn:

 Promoting Reading for Pleasure: